-They’re not to be confused with the loyalty cards that some shops and businesses offer (like Nectar, Tesco Clubcard and the Boots card for example).
+They’re not to be confused with the loyalty cards or store cards such as Nectar, Tesco Clubcard and the Boots card for example.

-These are actual credit cards that you use to buy things.
-However you get a bit back, in some form, whenever you spend with them.
+These are actual credit cards that you can use to buy things.
+However they also allow you get a bit back on occasion

 - Best cashback cards